FSD Logo - White

 Given the complex political and conflict history in Colombia, the importance of land release is paramount in land restitution efforts and overall peace objectives.
 A large part of this process involves the clearance of the land of mines and explosive hazards.

-Since 2016, FSD has provided technical experts to advise and mentor the Colombian national mine action authority.
+In 2016, FSD started providing technical experts to advise and mentor the Colombian National Mine Action Authority.
 Our experts are specialized in mapping, information management, demining strategy, explosive ordnance clearance, mine detection dogs and mechanical demining.

-FSD’s team also provide input and advice to OACP – Descontamina Colombia in the development of national standards in accordance with international standards, but adapted to the national context.
+FSD’s team has also provided input and advice to the national authority (OCCP-AICMA) in the development of national standards in accordance with international standards, but adapted to the national context.

-FSD contributes to protecting the Amazonian forest from the possible negative impacts of mine clearance.
-In 2017, the organisation participated in the development and adoption of a decree aimed at reducing the environmental impact of humanitarian demining operations, in particular in natural parks.
+FSD has contributed to protecting the Amazonian forest from the possible negative impacts of mine clearance.
+In 2017, the organisation participated in the development and adoption of a decree aimed at reducing the environmental impact of humanitarian demining operations when carried out in environmentally protected areas, in particular in natural parks.

 In 2022, FSD refined Colombia’s land release standards and provided training to mine action operators on their implementation in the field.
-Our experts also provided continued guidance on the environmental impact of mine action, as well as on the monitoring of mine action operations by national authorities.
+Our experts also provided continued guidance on the environmental impact of mine action, as well as on clearance techniques, operational efficiency and the monitoring of mine action operations by national authorities.

-The number of mine victims in Colombia remains very high.
+The number of mine victims in Colombia remains very high: more than 12’450 since 1990.
 In most cases, survivors find themselves unemployed, isolated and sometimes perceived as a burden by society.
-To address this, FSD launched a socio-economic reintegration project in 2022 in coordination with the Colombian government’s Victims Unit and the local NGO SEREZA.
+To address this, FSD launched a socio-economic reintegration project in 2022, in coordination with the Colombian government’s Victims Unit, focused on supporting landmine and conflict victims displaced in Bogotá.
+The project, which has already grown over the last two years, will expand regionally in 2024 thanks to new funding.

-FSD’s capacity building project in Colombia is supported by the U.S. Department of State; the mine victim assistance project is funded by private donors and foundations.
+FSD’s mine and conflict victim assistance project in Colombia is funded by private donors and foundations.

 Stories